Senforsce/tndr/docs/docs/06-static-rendering/02-blog-example.md

 ## Results

-After generating Go code from the templates, and running it with `t1 generate` followed by `go run *.go`, the following files will be created.
+After generating Go code from the templates, and running it with `tndr generate` followed by `go run *.go`, the following files will be created.

 ```
 public/index.html